ubc-library-rc/rdm/content/10-1_Introduction-Data-Anonymization.md

 <img src="figures/data_anon_exercise2.png" width="500"/>

-# How to protect and preserve sensitive data?
+# How to protect and preserve sensitive data
 Once you collected all your data and identified the associated risks, including re-identification, how would you protect and preserve it to prevent privacy and confidentiality violations?

 There are many processes to protect the privacy of participants, for example: de-identification, anonymization, and/or pseudonymization.
 * For structured data, such as data contained in a spreadsheet, statistical methods are commonly used.
 * For unstructured data, such as qualitative data in the form of transcripts (both published and unpublished) from interviews or focus groups, software can be used to some extent.
 Document your decisions on what pieces of information are redacted or replaced with placeholders in a codebook.

-Some example data anonymization software:
+Some examples of data anonymization software:
 * [ARX](https://arx.deidentifier.org/): a well-used open-source data anonymization software
 * [Amnesia](https://amnesia.openaire.eu/): open-source data anonymization software from EU’s OpenAIRE